Division of Health Improvement

 - Director’s Office – Consists of Administrative Services, Human Resources and the Office of Policy, Planning & Performance Improvement.

-Please see the Human Resources section of our website to learn more working at DHI and obtain our latest organizational chart.
+Please see the Human Resources section of our website for a list of Job Opportunities at Division of Health Improvement and obtain our latest organizational chart.

 Customer Satisfaction Surveys